joevandebilt/Legend-Of-Drongo/README.txt

 v2.4.0
 - Enabled 'Test world' button on world designer
-- Added args to allow for test world.
+- Added arguments to allow for test world.
 - Hid world editor when world testing is enabled.
 - Edited room info data type: added room colour for sake of world designer.
 - Added colour picker to world designer room editor
-- Changed default output of null room descriptions to output the world designer coodinates rather than list/array output
+- Changed default output of null room descriptions to output the world designer coordinates rather than list/array output
 - Optimised form movement
 - Added regions to to engine Main to make easier to look at